shazow/everything/laser-eyes.md

 Tra-dat-dat-dat-dat-dat-dat.
 This is when you start smelling your flesh burning a bit—not a huge deal if you've ever had a root canal, or partook autocannibalism I suppose.
-With each laser burst, the peripheral of my vision glows in an emphereal light blue, lighter each time.
+With each laser burst, the peripheral of my vision glows in an ethereal light blue, lighter each time.
 Not sure what causes this effect, but it's like an unearthly aurora borealis inside my own eye.
 Within 25 seconds, it's over.
 "You did great!"